Website Logo www.CubanCigarWebsite.com

 Factory Name - Vitola de Galera

 In the above example of the Cohiba Lanceros, its factory name is Laguito No.1, which has a unique size of 38 x 192.
-There are a number of cigars made in this size that are sold under different market names.
+This vitola is also a Parejos (straight cigar) and has a "pig-tail" cap.

 Common Name